 Chills and fever (as your body tries to fight this serious infection)

-Malaise and having flu-like symptoms
+Malaise and having flu-like symptoms (including vomiting or diarrhea)

 Swollen lymph nodes (sign your body is fighting to contain the infection)